Contact Us

 I will, with God’s help.

-Deliver them, O Lord, from the way of sin and death.
+Deliver her, O Lord, from the way of sin and death.

 Lord, hear our prayer.

-Open their hearts to your grace and truth.
+Open her heart to your grace and truth.

 Lord, hear our prayer.

-Fill them with your holy and life-giving Spirit.
+Fill her with your holy and life-giving Spirit.

 Lord, hear our prayer.

-Keep them in the faith and communion of your holy Church.
+Keep her in the faith and communion of your holy Church.

 Lord, hear our prayer.

-Teach them to love others in the power of the Spirit.
+Teach her to love others in the power of the Spirit.

 Lord, hear our prayer.

-Send them into the world in witness to your love.
+Send her into the world in witness to your love.

 Lord, hear our prayer.

-Bring them to the fullness of your peace and glory.
+Bring her to the fullness of your peace and glory.

 Lord, hear our prayer.